Unitary patent: Translation requirements for the European patent with unitary effect

 For a unitary patent, ultimately no translation will be required (except under certain circumstances in the event of a dispute), which is expected to significantly reduce the cost for protection in the whole area.
-However, Article 6 of Regulation 1260/2012 provides that, during a transitional period of minimum six years and no more than twelve years, one translation needs to be provided.
+However, Regulation 1260/2012 provides that, during a transitional period of minimum six years and no more than twelve years, one translation needs to be provided.
 Namely, a full translation of the European patent specification needs to be provided either into English if the language of the proceedings at the EPO was French or German, or into any other EU official language if the language of the proceedings at the EPO was English.
 Such translation will have no legal effect and will be "for information purposes only”.
 In addition, machine translations will be provided, which will be, in the words of the regulation, "for information purposes only and should not have any legal effect".